mongodb/docs/source/includes/considerations-onprem-upgrade.rst

 - **Backup Database**: There are data migrations that touch the various backup data stores that make up the :ref:`backup-database`.
-They must all be online when you to upgrade.
+The data stores must all be online when you upgrade.
 Any data stores that are no longer in use should be deleted through the |onprem| UI before upgrading.

 - **Backup Daemon**: Beginning with |onprem| 2.0, there is no separate Backup